How to reduce airports’ carbon footprint

 How is the reduction of airports' carbon footprint measured?

 While France’s HQE (High Quality Environment) sustainable infrastructure certification attests to the exemplary level of an airport, another certification is the Airport Carbon Accreditation (ACA).
 This international programme to reduce greenhouse gas emissions was introduced by Airport Council International.
 Certification is awarded following an independent audit by the ACA.
-Specifically, six levels of certification measure the degree of an airport’s commitment, from mapping to reduction, optimisation, neutrality, transformation and, finally, transition.
+Specifically, seven levels of certification measure the degree of an airport’s commitment, from mapping to reduction, optimisation, neutrality, transformation and, finally, transition.
 Each of the levels corresponds to a step taken by an airport: comprehensive mapping of greenhouse gas sources, calculation of scope 3 emissions, incentives for stakeholders to reduce their emissions, and offsetting the airport's residual direct emissions that cannot be avoided.
+Seven levels of certification measure the degree of commitment of airports, from mapping to transition, via reduction, optimisation, neutrality and transformation.
+Level 5 certifies that an airport has achieved and maintained a net zero carbon footprint on scopes 1 and 2, and has addressed the sources of scope 3 emissions that it can significantly influence on the way to net zero.

-Of its 53 ACA-certified airports, VINCI Airports has 13 at the “Transformation” level, which is the second-to-last level of accreditation.
+Of its 53 ACA-certified airports, VINCI Airports has 11 at the “Transformation” ACA4+ level, and 4, in France and Portugal reached the ultimate level ACA5 certification.

 Explore more